-Five Canadian women's rights activists, dubbed the “Famous Five,” brought a case before the country's Supreme Court arguing that women had the right to be appointed to the senate.
-In 1928, the Court ruled that women were not considered “persons” according to the Canadian constitution and therefore ineligible for senate seats.
-An appeal reversed the ruling, opening up new opportunities for women in the Canada.
+Five Canadian women's rights activists, dubbed the “Famous Five,” brought a case before the country's Supreme Court in 1927 arguing that women had the right to be appointed to the Senate.
+In 1928, the Court ruled that women were not considered “persons” according to the Canadian constitution and therefore ineligible for Senate seats.
+An appeal reversed the ruling, opening up new opportunities for women in Canada.

 British women technically won the right to vote before Americans, but it took 10 years for them to achieve the same voting rights men already had.
 The 1918 Representation of the People Act allowed all men over 21 to vote, but only female householders or those married to householders, female university grads over 21, or women over 30 could vote.
 The Equal Franchise Act of 1928 removed all those restrictions; any British citizen over 21 was now free to vote.

 As movies transitioned from silent black-and-white affairs into talkies and Technicolor, screenwriter Frances Marion and actress Mary Pickford became some of early Hollywood's biggest names.
-The two worked together to adapt dozens of novels and stories into films, from classics like “Anne of Green Gables,” to the short story “The Champ,” which won Marion her 1930 Oscar.
+The two worked together to adapt dozens of novels and stories into films, from classics like “Anne of Green Gables,” to “The Big House,” which won Marion her first Oscar (Adapted Screenplay).
 By the end of her career, Marion had written over 100 scripts.

 Jackie Mitchell, a 17-year-old pitcher, took the mound against the New York Yankees in an early season exhibition game.
 One of the first female pitchers in the league with a contract, Mitchell managed to strike out legends Babe Ruth and Lou Gehrig.
 But then a few days later, her contract was revoked amid claims that the occupation was dangerous for women.
 Some modern historians believe that Mitchell's history-making pitches were staged to get more people in the stands, but many still see her achievement as important, either way.